JorgeGuerraPires/plotly-angular-scientific/README.md

 # Introduction

-This is a code using PlotJS in Angular, for scientific computation.
+This is a code using [PlotlyJS in Angular](https://www.npmjs.com/package/angular-plotly.js?activeTab=readme), for scientific computation.

 # Getting started